 - Should conditions exist that make transportation impossible, students will be kept at school until the parent, guardian or an authorized adult comes to check the student out of school.
 It is expected that the parents/guardians/authorized adults will come as soon as possible to pick up their student(s).

 - In all situations, the superintendent may make other decisions dependent on the type of emergency.
-During any community-wide emergency, please listen to emergency broadcast stations (TV channels 4, 5/6, 7, and 13), and radio stations as listed in the Emergency Communications Bulletin or on the district website.

 - To check a student out of school during/after an emergency, the parent/guardian/authorized adult should: